Sunset Limited: Recent years

 The Sunset Limited received a modified schedule on May 7, 2012, moving its westbound movements from New Orleans to a Monday, Wednesday, and Saturday circuit.
 The times allow several 7- to 12-hour rides between major-city pairs; for example, overnight between Tucson or Maricopa (for Phoenix) and Los Angeles in both directions.

 While most Amtrak trains saw service reductions in 2020–2022 due to the COVID-19 pandemic, the Sunset Limited and its existing sub-daily schedule were not affected.
 The Texas Eagle was reduced to tri-weekly from October 2020 and May 2021, temporarily matching the Sunset Limited.

 On December 8, 2022, Amtrak filed a complaint with the Surface Transportation Board (STB) against the Union Pacific Railroad alleging that the poor on-time performance of the Sunset Limited was due to issues that Union Pacific could avoid.
 On July 11, 2023, the STB announced that it was opening an investigation into the matter.
 Amtrak and Union Pacific settled the case in July 2025.

+In December 2025, Roger Harris, Amtrak's vicepresident, announced that the necessary studies had been resubmitted to the FRA for evaluation of converting the Sunset Limited into a daily train.